 Default by Our Client Where a client defaults on the premium due, we will seek to reconcile the matter directly with the client by instruction to forward payment to avoid cancellation.
 If the matter cannot be resolved within a given time frame, the product producer will be notified of the default and instructed to cancel the policy.
 Legal action against such default may be initiated by the product producer to recoup any premium that may remain outstanding.
 It is of utmost importance to the continuance of your insurance cover that the premium is paid in full and in line with credit terms.

-Complaints Veritan Consultants Ltd/Dertra Investments Ltd have in place a written procedure for the effective handling of complaints received.
+Complaints Veritan Consultants Ltd t/a Brady Burns & Associates have in place a written procedure for the effective handling of complaints received.
 This procedure ensures that complaints will be acknowledged in writing within 5 business days.
-All complaints will be fully investigated, and the findings will be communicated to the complainant at the earliest opportunity.
+All complaints will be fully investigated, and the findings will be communicated to you at the earliest opportunity.
+We will provide you with an update on the progress of the investigation into your complaint, in writing, within twenty (20) business days of the complaint being made.
+We will aim to provide you with our decision on your complaint, in writing, within forty (40) business days of the complaint being made, unless we write to you advising that a response will be delayed.
 All complaint investigations will be overseen by the Compliance Director.
-Complainants who are dissatisfied with the outcome of our findings may refer the matter to the Financial Services & Pensions Ombudsman at 3rd Floor, Lincoln House, Lincoln Place, Dublin 2.

 Insurer Security We do not and cannot guarantee the financial security of any Insurer.
 This is a matter for the Regulator in the Insurer’s Home country.
 If you have any concerns about the security offered, please contact us immediately.
 A current list of all Insurers with whom we hold agency appointments is available on request.